-The population in Managua City, the Nicaraguan needs commensurate with the soaring population, capital, grew at an annual average rate of 3.87% however, there is a need to further promote the from 2005.
-This prompted concerns that the disorder remaining projects proposed in the plan. expansion of urban areas would end up hampering The ex-post evaluation also confirmed that gender progress of urban functions due to an increasing mainstreaming has been promoted by the project. financial burden on developmental and operational Most of the members of the technical team for needs and maintenance of urban infrastructure, developing the master plan of the Municipality were meaning transport and travel in the area take longer. female participants, and many female members comprised the project Steering Committee.
-This gender In response, JICA implemented a technical cooperation project for development planning\ "the structure allowed them to incorporate various views Project for the Urban Development Master Plan for into projects proposed in the master plan and proceed Managua City" from January 2016 until May 2017.
-It with the project execution rapidly and unhindered.
+The population in Managua City, the Nicaraguan capital, grew at an annual average rate of 3.87% from 2005.
+This prompted concerns that the disorder expansion of urban areas would end up hampering progress of urban functions due to an increasing financial burden on developmental and operational needs and maintenance of urban infrastructure, meaning transport and travel in the area take longer.

-aims at formulating a basic policy and plans for urban development in the Municipal Council by strengthening the institutional capacity of Managua Municipality through activities that include analyzing the situation of Managua City, setting out a vision, formulating action plans and issuing recommendations for the investment plan and others.
+In response, JICA implemented a technical cooperation project for development planning "the Project for the Urban Development Master Plan for Managua City" from January 2016 until May 2017.
+It aims at formulating a basic policy and plans for urban development in the Municipal Council by strengthening the institutional capacity of Managua Municipality through activities that include analyzing the situation of Managua City, setting out a vision, formulating action plans and issuing recommendations for the investment plan and others.

-Thanks to the project, the basic policy and plans in the area of urban development for Managua City high-density land, based on the disaster risks proposed in the master plan and for the improvement of the were formulated, whereupon the municipal staff could develop their capacity for urban and transportation environment for introducing public transportation going forward. planning via a training program in Japan and OJT.
-The basic policy and plans were then approved by the \: Technical Cooperation projects for Development Planning transfer technologies including Municipal Council in 2018 as the "Urban Development how to conduct survey/analysis and formulate plans to the recipient government by supporting planning policy and formulating public project plans in developing countries.
-Master Plan for Managua City for 2040".
+Thanks to the project, the basic policy and plans in the area of urban development for Managua City were formulated, whereupon the municipal staff could develop their capacity for urban and transportation planning via a training program in Japan and OJT.
+The basic policy and plans were then approved by the Municipal Council in 2018 as the "Urban Development Master Plan for Managua City for 2040".
 Moreover, the ex-post evaluation this time revealed that two out of thirty short-term priority projects proposed in the master plan were completed and seven projects, plus four mid- and long-term priority projects were all being implemented.
 These projects have helped improve and strengthen urban functions, such as developing and extending new roads and expanding the sewerage coverage in the City.
-To meet substantial urban infrastructure
+To meet substantial urban infrastructure needs commensurate with the soaring population, however, there is a need to further promote the remaining projects proposed in the plan.